 If I talk to 100 or 500 candidates at a Job Fair, 98% of the folks that stop by the booth fail and won’t get a call.
-The good news is that there are always a few students that comes to a fair prepped, do everything right, and walk away with an interview.
+The good news is that there are always a few students that come to a fair prepped, do everything right, and walk away with an interview.
 The prior post explained how I count the ways that candidates come unprepared and what it looks like to me, the guy in the booth.
 Yes, HRNasty, “the trained professional”.

 Below are a few things the successful candidate will do at a job fair.
 You can easily walk up to the booth and make a great impression within the first 5 seconds with just some simple moves.
-Your resume will go into the “call tomorrow” box.
+Your resume will go to the “call tomorrow” box.

 BEFORE THE JOB FAIR:

-- Get your Linkedin account in order.
+- Get your LinkedIn account in order.
 This is the first place I will check when I get back to the desk after any job fair.
-I want to connect your Linkedin picture with the face I saw and the resume I was handed.
+I want to connect your LinkedIn picture with the face I saw and the resume I was handed.
 I just saw 500 candidates; so don’t expect me to remember everyone.
 While you are at it, clean up your Facebook account.

-- Any decent job fair will have a web site and most college fairs will make the announcement via the career center.
+- Any decent job fair will have a website and most college fairs will make the announcement via the career center.
 Find out what companies are going to be in attendance and what positions interest you.
 There may be 100 plus companies in attendance, but only a few companies will be of interest to you.
 Even if these companies of interest don’t have relevant positions, make a point of stopping by the booth.
 Your position may be listed in 3 weeks.

 - Send an email introduction to the HR department before the job fair so they are expecting you.
-Via Linkedin, you can connect with the HR department / recruiters and with some persistence make an online introduction.
+Via LinkedIn, you can connect with the HR department/recruiters and with some persistence make an online introduction.
 Anyone that takes the initiative and makes an intro before a fair will pique my interest.
 I will remember them mainly because it happens so infrequently and shows initiative.

 - Companies often sponsor seminars before the job fair starts.
-If your company is buying, attend the seminar and introduce yourself afterwards.
+If your company is buying, attend the seminar and introduce yourself afterward.
 Even if they don’t have the positions you are interested, or it is a company you are not necessarily interested in, attend and introduce yourself.
 It’s called networking.
 Recruiters know recruiters and help each other find candidates.

 AT THE JOB FAIR:

 Move with confidence and smile all the time.
 Even when just walking around the job fair, SMILE.
 You are being watched.
 Especially at a smaller, less crowded event.
 Most of the time all the people at these fairs look like they are in a casino where no one is smiling and it is actually quite depressing.
 The folks that smile stick out.
 They are who I want to work with.
-Recruiters are pro active and approach these candidates at events.
+Recruiters are proactive and approach these candidates at events.
 Yes, recruiters have game too.